kkbunny247/cse15l-lab-reports/lab-report-4-week-8.md

 <br/>

 #### **Test 3**
 We can narrow down that the reason Lines 8-11 is not recognized as a link is due to the line breaks in the parentheses.
-To account for cases that have new lines in parentheses, you can use the String split() method to isolate the text between white spaces.
-Whitespaces are allowed, but line breaks are not.
+To account for cases that have new lines in parentheses, you can use the String trim() method to isolate the text surrounded by whitespaces.
 ```
 if (link.contains(" ")) {
     if (markdown.charAt(openParen + 1) != ' ' ||